upendar9999/devTinder/homework.md

  - User.findOne with duplucate email ids,try to find which object is returned
  - API- Get user by email
  - API - Feed API - GET /feed - get all the users from the database

+ - API - Get user by ID
+ - Create a delete user API
+ - Difference between PATCH and PUT
+ - API - Update a user
+ - Explore the Mongoose Documention for Model methods
+ - What are options in a Model.findOneAndUpdate method, explore more about it
+ - API - Update the user with email ID